KartoffelL/imgui-java-bindings/README.md

 *Note:*
 To update, add or remove any files either compiled into the native or exposed in the generated api, edit the bindings.i file.
 To change/include/exclude any non-source files from native compilation, you have to edit the workflow manually.
+(Special) all defines made eg. inside imconfig.h have to be mirrored inside bindings.i, since SWIG does not keep defines across files?